NageenaS/StockApp/README.md

 ## Docker Hub
+Docker Hub is a cloud-based repository that allows users to store, share, and manage Docker images.
 The StockApp is also available on Docker Hub.
 You can find the image [here](https://hub.docker.com/r/nageenashaik/stockwatch) (replace with your actual Docker Hub link).
 This allows you to easily deploy the application without building the image locally.

 ## Acknowledgements